Thinking about a future in the life sciences? Then join BioNet

 BioNet is part of the Royal Society of Biology - the UK's leading professional body for the life sciences.
 If you are thinking about studying a life science subject at university, then membership of BioNet will add that something extra to your UCAS application.
 If you have any questions about BioNet please contact us.

-The Royal Society of Biology (RSB) welcomes membership applications from everyone irrespective of age*, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
-Eligibility will be assessed against the RSB’s membership criteria, and the awarding of membership will be based on merit alone.
+The RSB welcomes membership applications from everyone irrespective of age*, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+Eligibility and the awarding of membership is assessed against the RSB’s membership criteria.

-The RSB is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.
+The RSB is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the sector; at school and higher education, in the workplace and training.

 *Membership is not available to anyone under the age of 14.